territorium/markdown/README.md

 # Markdown for PDF generation

-The plugin supports the creation of beautiful PDF's from markdown documents.
+The plugin supports the creation of beautiful PDF's from markdown.

-## Plugin usage

 Create a simple gradle project with the Gradle Wrapper and configure *build.gradle* and *settings.gradle*.

 The *build.gradle* applies the markdown plugin with the configuration parameters.

 ~~~
 plugins {
-  id 'it.smartio.gradle.markdown' version '0.1.4'
+  id 'it.smartio.gradle.markdown' version '0.1.8'
 }

 markdown.config = 'template.ui.xml'
 markdown.source = 'manual'
 ~~~

+The latest version can always be loaded from [Gradle Plugin repository](https://plugins.gradle.org/plugin/it.smartio.gradle.markdown).

 The optional *markdown.config* parameter defines the configuration file.
 If the parameter is omitted an internal default template is used.
 The *markdown.source* parameter defines a directory of where the root markdown files are located, or it defines a single markdown file that should be converted to PDF.